 An emergency fund is cash that is set aside for a rainy day.
 The idea behind this fund is to ensure that bills can still be paid in the event of an unexpected job loss or when unforeseen expenses arise.
-Many financial professionals suggest have an emergency fund with enough money to cover at least three months worth of expenses.
+Many financial professionals suggest having an emergency fund with enough money to cover at least three months worth of expenses.
 Others suggest six to nine months.

-Having an emergency fund can reduce your financial stress level, and help avoid unwanted borrowing when extra cash is needed.
-Rather than having to pay late fees on missed bills or incurring high interest credit card debt, smart planners can dip into their emergency fund when necessary.
+Having an emergency fund can reduce your financial stress level and help avoid unwanted borrowing when extra cash is needed.
+Rather than having to pay late fees on missed bills or incurring high-interest credit card debt, smart planners can dip into their emergency fund when necessary.

 Student Loan Considerations and Emergency Funds

-When calculating how much you spend each month in an emergency, including federal student loan payments probably isn’t necessary.
+When calculating how much you spend each month in an emergency, including federal student loan payments, probably isn’t necessary.
 This is especially true for people on income-driven repayment plans.

 A job loss could mean your income drops down to zero.
 In this unfortunate event, federal student loan payments can be recalculated and dropped down to an appropriate level.
 Student loan borrowers with no income can get $0 monthly payments for the duration of their time unemployed.